Last published: November 23, 2023

 Methoxetamine (MXE) is a dissociative drug, which means it causes people to feel separated or detached from their body or physical environment.
 Dissociatives are similar to psychedelics, they can cause hallucinations and other changes in thoughts, emotions and consciousness.1

 MXE may also be known as M-ket, Kmax and Mexxy.4

 MXE is also a New Psychoactive Substance (NPS).
-NPSs are a range of drugs that have been designed to mimic existing illicit drugs.
+NPSs are a range of drugs designed to mimic existing illicit drugs.
 In the case of MXE, it attempts to recreate the effects of ketamine and has been marketed and sold online as a legal alternative.
 However, in some states and territories, NPSs are illegal.3

 MXE is mostly sold as a white, off-white, beige or yellow powder but can also be found in capsule or liquid form.
 It is often labelled as “Not for Human Consumption” to avoid legal restrictions regarding the importation and sale of illicit drugs and NPSs.
 All drugs sold in powder form may be sold cut (mixed) with other substances, which can reduce the purity of the dose and have unintended effects.
 This means that the effects can be unpredictable.4

 How is it used?